-Can you describe investing conditions for U.S. small-cap value stocks during the 12-month reporting period ended December 31, 2023?
+Bill, how were investing conditions during the 12-month reporting period ended December 31, 2023?

-The year was marked by a rise and subsequent fall in inflation expectations, leading to growing optimism around interest-rate cuts in 2024.
-Outside of inflation and rates, the equity markets were dominated by the strong performance of large-cap technology companies with exposure to developments in artificial intelligence [AI] and GLP-1s, a class of drugs that may offer exciting advancements in weight loss.
-Large-cap growth stocks strongly outperformed the broader equity markets during this time.
-In early November, the Fed signaled that interest rates had peaked.
-Sentiment improved dramatically, sparking a strong risk-on rally as the market began pricing in interest-rate cuts in 2024.
+The year was marked by a rise and subsequent fall in inflation expectations, leading to growing optimism around interest-rate cuts in calendar 2024.
+Outside of inflation and interest rates, the equity markets were dominated by the strong performance of large-cap technology companies with exposure to developments in artificial intelligence [AI] and GLP-1s, a class of drugs that may offer exciting advancements in weight loss.
+NVIDIA's Al-driven, spectacular earnings results in May seemed to usher in a new technological era, boosting the semiconductor space.
+Eli Lilly and Novo Nordisk were notable beneficiaries of the optimism around GLP-1s.
+After the mid-year euphoria, we saw a strong appetite for risk assets in the fourth quarter, which helped small-cap stocks post solid double-digit performance.